olaabolade/serverless-portfolio/README.md

 ﻿# Serverless Portfolio

-This is an automated portfolio website that updates itself when new files are pushed to GitHub.
+This is an automated portfolio website that updates itself when new files are pushed to GitHub..

 ## Architecture
 - AWS S3 (Hosting)